dotnet/blazor-samples/8.0/BlazorWebAppCallWebApi/README.md

-# Standalone Blazor WebAssembly Call web API sample app
+# Blazor Web App Call web API sample app

 This sample app demonstrates how to call a web API running on a backend server app.